serjio28/gps_tracker/README.md

-gps_tracker
+##gps_tracker
 ===========

 View GPS data: geo coordinates, altitude and accuracy.
 Can keep tracking of the done route for further analyze.

+### Description

      This is an application for Android to watch and track GPS data.
 Initially it was created to get the current altitude above sea level that is helpful during mountain trips.
-Next the program was extended to track the passed travel route for furthen analyze.
+Next the program was extended to track the passed travel route for further analyze.
 There is a way to insert the tracked data to Google Map to see or share with friend the passed travel route.
 The current release shows the such information as: latitude, longitude, altitude and detected accuracy.